prolificinteractive/ballad/README.md

 format.
 [Check out how to write Blueprints here](https://docs.apiary.io/api_101/api_blueprint_tutorial/).

-Ballad was build with the [spoke-hub distribution paradigm](https://en.wikipedia.org/wiki/Spoke%E2%80%93hub_distribution_paradigm) in mind, meaning it easily allows the creation of API specifications derived from a main one.
+Ballad was build with the [spoke-hub distribution paradigm](https://en.wikipedia.org/wiki/Spoke%E2%80%93hub_distribution_paradigm) in mind, meaning it easily allows the creation of API specifications derived from a base one, in an object-oriented manner.

 # Table of Contents
   1. [Installation](#installation)